 The EeMAP is a market-led and first-of-its-kind initiative, with its objective being the design and delivery of an ‘energy efficient mortgage product’.
 This is intended to incentivise the acquisition of energy efficient properties or facilitate the improvement of the energy efficiency of existing properties by way of preferential financing conditions linked to the mortgage.
 The Initiative aims to demonstrate that energy efficiency has risk mitigation effects for banks because of its impact in enhancing a borrower’s ability to service their loan and on the value of the property/collateral which could, therefore, qualify for a better capital treatment.

 Draft proposals for an energy efficient mortgage were published in February 2018.
-Based on feedback received through a comprehensive online consultation process and workshops in 10 European countries (a summary of the Irish workshop is available here), the draft proposals will now be updated and a pilot phase launch in Windsor in June.
+Based on feedback received through a comprehensive online consultation process and workshops in 10 European countries (a summary of the Irish workshop is available here), the draft proposals have now been updated and a pilot phase was launched in Windsor in June 2018.

 If you want to learn more about this project or wish to get involved please contact Marion[a]igbc.ie or call 01 681 5862.